mattdesl/blog-posts/bellwoods/bellwoods.md

 > *following birds, chasing wind*
 > *in search of color*

-After so many days stuck in code, it was refreshing to spend time writing a poem, and in the end the haiku helped to tie the project together.
+After so many days stuck in code, it was refreshing to spend time writing a poem, and in the end the haiku helped tie the project together.